 For those passionate about helping others, a career as a CNA is a great way to break into the healthcare field.
 An individual pursuing this career, must also be a team player, and enjoy working in a fast-paced environment.
 The job is not easy by any means, but most feel it is a rewarding experience.

 Anyone who is looking to get into the healthcare field, becoming a CNA is a great entry level job to start with.
-Upon graduating the program and becoming licensed, a CNA can expect to make anywhere from 10 to 18 dollars per hour.
-The demand for CNA’s is very high, especially with a shortage of nurses.
-CNA’s are taking on more levels of responsibilities and are being compensated for it.
+Upon graduating the program and becoming licensed, you can expect to make anywhere from 10 to 18 dollars per hour.
+The demand for nurses assistants is high, especially with a shortage of nurses.
+As a result, you’ll find you are taking on more levels of responsibilities and are being compensated for it.
 The salary range is expected to grow through the year 2018 with the demand.
 Find out more about salary and job trends and expectations.

 Looking for the top 10 states for highest salaries (based on hourly rates)?
 A recent survey by Monster.com, found the top ten were: